vetacode/vetacode/README.md

 ## About Me

-**Frontend Developer** with User Design Focus and a strong foundation in UI/UX, with a decade background in technical and commercial leadership.
+**Software Developer** with User Design Focus and a strong foundation in UI/UX, with a decade background in technical and commercial leadership.
 Specialized in building user centered web applications using React.js, React Native, TypeScript, and Tailwind CSS, with a deep understanding of design principles and precision execution.

 - Working on open source web projects
 - Learning AI, JavaScript, React, React Native, Python, and modern frontend tech